eleda77/eleda77.github.io/docs/vocab_list.md

 **plectrum** - ancient guitar pick (like for lyre)

+**plongeon** - the act of diving into the water

 **post-prandial** - during or relating to the period after dinner or lunch

 **postern** - a back or side entrance

+**prestidigator** - a performer who uses tricks and sleight-of-hand to entertain the crowd

 **propinquity** -  the state of being close to someone or something; proximity OR a close kinship